In this article:

 While many scientists believe aspartame to still be safe, it might be best to skip over the sugar-free gum until more conclusive evidence has emerged.

 Nitrates are naturally occurring substances often found in vegetables, especially celery.
-Nitrates are not inherently “bad,” but studies have shown that excessive intake of nitrates has been linked to an increased risk of cancer, especially colon cancer.
-(11)
+Nitrates are not inherently “bad,” but studies have shown that excessive intake of nitrates can increase the risk of cancer.
+(10)

 - Salad dressings